juanduranc/broompy/README.md

 ### Python Library
-### Juan Duran, Business Analyst & Industrial Engineer
+### By Juan Duran, Business Analyst & Industrial Engineer
 # broompy
-**broompy** is a Python library designed to help data scientists observe a summary of their
+I created **broompy** as a Python library designed to help data scientists observe a summary of their
 DataFrame and facilitate data cleaning.
 It reveals features that require cleaning or inspection.
-This library also displays charts to view the normal approximation of variable distributions and generates scatter plot to visualize patterns.
+This library also includes charts displaying the normal approximation of variable distributions and generates scatter plot to visualize patterns.